Newborn Baby Sleep Routine: 0 to 3 Months

-The first few weeks of your baby’s life are all about adjustment - for your baby and you.
-It’s too soon to expect structured sleep patterns, so take your cues from your baby to establish a healthy and natural newborn sleep schedule.
+The first few weeks of your baby’s life are all about adjustment - for both of you.
+It’s too soon to expect structured newborn sleep patterns, so take your cues from your baby to establish a healthy and natural newborn sleep schedule.

-For the first few months, your baby will sleep and wake up at all hours of the day (and night!).
-Newborn babies can have quite a range in total sleep time (10-18 hours per day), with sleep usually equally spaced throughout the 24-hour day with no real difference between day and night time sleep.
+For the first few months, your baby will sleep and wake up at all hours of the day (and night)!
+Newborn babies have quite a range in total sleep time (10-18 hours per day), with sleep usually equally spaced throughout the day with no real difference between day and night time sleep.
 Although this means babies can sleep up to 18 hours a day, they may only sleep for 2 to 5 hours at a time.
-Be sure to respond to your newborn when he signals, as he will likely need feeding…and diapering!
+Be sure to respond to your newborn when they signal, as they will likely need feeding…and diapering!

-Your newborn most often wakes up because he is hungry or needs to be changed.
 Be aware of sudden changes in your baby’s sleep patterns — it may signal illness, or a hunger-inducing growth spurt.

 SIDS (Sudden Infant Death Syndrome)

-To lessen the chances of SIDS, always put your baby down to sleep on his back, not his tummy.
+To lessen the chances of SIDS, always put your baby down to sleep on their back, not their tummy.
 Your baby should sleep on a firm mattress, with no fluffy or loose bedding, no stuffed animals and no pillow.